mitranim/fpx/docs/html/partials/fun.md

 ### `ifelse(test, left, right)`

-Represents the `_ ? _ : _` operation in terms of functions rather than
+Represents the ternary boolean operation  `_ ? _ : _` in terms of functions rather than expressions.
-expressions.
 Returns a new function that calls `left` if `test` succeeds and `right` otherwise, passing all arguments to each.

 ```js
 function bang (a) {return a + '!'}